-- application form signed by the applicant - interview notes including questions, answers and explanation of any gaps in the employment history - references minimum of two - disclosure of convictions form - proof of identity copies of certificate/passport/driver's licence, etc. We will not retain copies of utility bills, bank statements, etc. on file - proof of right to work in the UK - proof of academic qualifications - Certificate of Good Conduct (where applicable) - evidence of medical clearance from the Occupational Health service - evidence of the DBS clearance (e.g. notification form from the school personnel provider or the DBS certificate number but not the actual certificate).
+- application form signed by the applicant

+- interview notes including questions, answers and explanation of any gaps in the employment history

+- references minimum of two

+- disclosure of convictions form

+- proof of identity copies of certificate/passport/driver's licence, etc. We will not retain copies of utility bills, bank statements, etc. on file

+- proof of right to work in the UK

+- proof of academic qualifications

+- evidence of medical clearance from the Occupational Health service

+- evidence of the DBS clearance (e.g. notification form from the school personnel provider or the DBS certificate number but not the actual certificate).